The compiler offers builtin constants and functions. Some are only available on certain targets. All builtins use the

 These functions are not guaranteed to exist on all platforms.
-They are intended for use standard library use, and typically the standard library has macros that wrap these builtins, so they should not be used on its own.
+They are intended for standard library internal use, and typically the standard library has macros that wrap these builtins, so they should not be used on its own.

 Emits a trap instruction.

 Returns the current "callstack" reference if available.
 Compiler dependent.